Apegurus/voting-escrow/docs/VotingEscrow.md

 ## VotingEscrow

-_This contract is used for locking tokens and voting._
+_This contract is used for locking tokens and voting.

+- tokenIds always have a delegatee, with the owner being the default (see createLock)
+- On transfers, delegation is reset.
+(See _update)
+-_

 ### token